Articles | By Rebecca F. Alperin, Matthew L. Mitchell and Amanda E. Thibodeau | 11/19/24

 The Morse Employment Team will continue to monitor developments in the law and provide updates on these and other employment issues affecting Massachusetts employers.
 Aside from updates in the law, employers are encouraged to review best practices and policies related to anti-harassment and non-discrimination, codes of conduct, paid time off, and hiring and off-boarding procedures.

-For more information on handbook and policy updates, please contact the Morse Employment Law Team.
+For more information on employee handbook and policy updates, please contact the Morse Employment Law Team.